 Once you have been approved, the adoption coordinator will contact you about scheduling a time for you to meet the dog(s)/cat(s) you are interested in.
 This meeting may occur at the foster’s residence or your home.

 Just because you are determined to be an approved adopter, you are NOT guaranteed a particular dog or cat.
 For some animals we receive many applications so we may allow multiple applicants to have a meeting with the dog or cat before we choose the home that we feel will be the best fit for all.
-Also, if the volunteer involved in the meeting with you and the animal, does not feel you are a good fit for specific reasons, you may be denied adoption of that particular dog or cat but you may be allowed to adopt another animal deemed more appropriate.
+Also, if the volunteer involved in the meeting with you and the animal does not feel you are a good fit for specific reasons, you may be denied adoption of that particular dog or cat but you may be allowed to adopt another animal deemed more appropriate.

 Step 8 – Adoption

-If you are approved to adopt you are required to provide payment of the adoption donation fee (and spay/neuter deposit if necessary).
+If you are approved to adopt, you are required to provide payment of the adoption donation fee (and spay/neuter deposit if necessary).
 Once received, you become the owner of the dog or cat.
 We will try to provide a small supply of food that will allow you to transition your new pet’s diet to another food when possible.

 Step 9 – Notification of Spay/Neuter & Return of Deposit

-If, at the time of adoption, your dog or cat was not already spayed/neutered (typically due to being underage or for medical reasons), you would have been required to agree to spay/neuter your dog or cat, via a spay/neuter contract, and provide us a deposit fee.
-Our adoption contract requires all dogs to be spayed/neutered within 1 month of adoption or when age/medically appropriate.
+If, at the time of adoption, your dog or cat was not already spayed/neutered (typically due to being underage or for medical reasons), you would have been required to agree to spay/neuter your dog or cat via a spay/neuter contract and provide us a deposit fee.
+Our adoption contract requires all dogs and cats to be spayed/neutered within 1 month of adoption or when age/medically appropriate.
 You are asked to notify us when you have scheduled this surgery and at what vet clinic it is being done.
 Our volunteers will verify that the dog or cat has been spayed/neutered.
-Once this has been verified, your deposit check will be returned to you.
+Once this has been verified, your deposit will be returned to you.
 If you fail to spay/neuter, as outlined in the adoption contract you signed, our organization will take appropriate measures to take back the animal.